SunTheCourier/Splatoon-2-Meme-Mod/README.md

 ## ROM Section Removal
-### If you want to remove a part of the mod delete the apporiate folder.
+### If you want to remove a part of the mod delete the appropriate folder.

 Sound=Music<br>
 Message=Text